mfumagalli/ngsPopGen/README.md

     -firstbase: in case of a site subset, this is the lower limit
     -isfold: boolean, is your data folded?
     -islog: boolean, are postfiles in -log?
-    -iswin: if set to 1, chuncks are considered non-overlapping slidding-windows
+    -iswin: if set to 1, chuncks are considered non-overlapping sliding-windows
     -outfile: name of output file
     -block_size: number of sites in each chunk (for memory reasons)
     -verbose: level of verbosity